emjibay/arts-et-medias/.github/ISSUE_TEMPLATE/suggest-adding-a-new-medium.md

 Provide the full URL to the person's website.

 ## Image (optional)
-- Provide an image, ideally a 1280px x 720px.
+- Provide an image to illustrate the medium, ideally 1280px x 720px, cropped properly.
 - Ensure to provide the name of the photographer/illustrator/etc. of the image.

 ## Tags (optional)